MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### mail.filter.component

-This event lets us detect and fix issues where there is perceivable performance impact on your mail filtering experience, which would cause your filters to not load or display properly.
+This event lets us detect and fix issues where there's perceivable performance impact on your mail filtering experience, which would cause your filters to not load or display properly.

 The following fields are collected: